-To create new files from existing files, preserving their ancestry (branching), or to propagate changes from one set of files to another.
-Also, the process of combining the contents of two conflicting file revisions into a single file, typically using a merge tool like P4Merge.
+1. To create new files from existing files, preserving their ancestry (branching).
+2. To propagate changes from one set of files to another.
+3. The process of combining the contents of two conflicting file revisions into a single file, typically using a merge tool like P4Merge.